rwgeaston/django-password-generator/README.rst

 {"wordset": "English", "text": "The quick brown fox jumps over the lazy cow"}

-Only words between lengths 4 and 10 will be kept (or configure in settings with MAX_WORD_LENGTH AND MIN_WORD_LENGTH).

 If you want a good sample of English language words, there is a useful link "big.txt" here https://norvig.com/spell-correct.html.
 It might break if you upload all of that at once (not tested).
-Alternatively provide your own word source.
+Alternatively provide your own word source. "wordset" doesn't have to exist in advance.

-5. GET /passphrase/ endpoint to get some random words.
-If you have more than one wordset, specify with ?wordset=
+5. GET /wordset/WORDSET/generate_password/ endpoint to get some random words.
+WORDSET should be a wordset

+allowed query params:

-Can also use ?length= to choose the number of words in your passphrase.
+- length to choose the number of words in your passphrase.
+- words_allowed to say how infrequent words are allowed.
+By default, 2000 most common words are allowed. words_allowed=10000 will choose from much bigger dictionary.
+- min_word_length lets you control the length of words used. default minimum word length is 4.
+- max_word_length is similar (default 10)